 Before you begin working with security, you should take some time to determine which groups your users might be part of, and which attributes or members those groups might need access to.
 The following list should give you a general idea of the groups that you might use.

-Even though we recommend that you assign permissions to groups, for the rest of this chapter we’ll refer to permissions that users receive, because at the end of the day, groups wouldn’t mean anything if users weren’t in them.
-Users are ultimately the ones who will access the data.
+Even though we recommend that you assign permissions to groups, for the rest of this chapter we’ll refer to permissions that users receive, because groups wouldn’t mean anything if users weren’t in them.
+They are ultimately the ones who will access the data.

 In MDS there are two types of administrators: